Structural and Magnetic Properties of Co-rich bct CoMn Films: Theoretical Calculations

 When $c/a^\text{sub} < 1.09$, the Co and Mn atoms are ferromagnetically aligned with an average Co moment ranging from $1.28$ $\mu_\text{B}$ to $1.55$ $\mu_\text{B}$ and an average Mn moment ranging from $1.55$ $\mu_\text{B}$ to $2.07$ $\mu_\text{B}$.
 The weakest ferromagnetic state occurs when $c/a^\text{sub} = 0.86$, which is near the hcp-like structure discussed in Section \ref{sec:theory}\ref{sec:structural} and also the tetragonal distortion associated with Co$_{1/2}$Mn$_{1/2}$ grown on MgO.
 However, the strongest ferromagnetic state occurs when $c/a^\text{sub} = 1.07$, which is the tetragonal distortion associated with growth on BTO substrates.

-As Co$_{1/2}$Mn$_{1/2}$ undergoes a Bain deformation and $c/a^\text{sub}$ increases above $1.09$, the average Mn moment abruptly decreases to $1.0$ $\mu_\text{B}$ as the regions of the disordered alloy where the Mn atoms that are nearest-neighbors with other Mn atoms, become aligned antiparallel to each other with the stronger moment antialigned with the Co moments as well.
-The alignment of the Mn atoms causes the nearby Co moments to abruptly decrease by a small amount ($0.2$ $\mu_\text{B}$).
+As Co$_{1/2}$Mn$_{1/2}$ undergoes a Bain deformation and $c/a^\text{sub}$ increases above $1.09$, the average Mn moment abruptly decreases to $1.0$ $\mu_\text{B}$.
+This is because the regions of the disordered alloy with Mn-Mn nearest-neighbor pairs undergoes a sudden spin-reversal of one of the Mn atoms with the weaker of the two moments remaining aligned with the Co moments.
+The realignment of the Mn atoms causes the nearby Co moments to abruptly decrease by a small amount ($0.2$ $\mu_\text{B}$).
+This results in a discontinuity of the average Co and Mn moments in FIG.~\ref{fig::atomicMag}.

-As $c/a^\text{sub}$ approaches $\sqrt{2}$, the fcc limit, the Mn atoms with other Mn atoms as next-nearest-neighbors become antiferromagnetically aligned, resulting in a net-zero atomic Mn moment.
-This antiparallel alignment of all the Mn atoms results in a drastic decrease in the Co moments in the fcc phase.
+As $c/a^\text{sub}$ approaches $\sqrt{2}$, the fcc limit, the average Mn moment again abruptly decreases, this time to $\sim 0.1$ $\mu_\text{B}$ antiparallel to the Co moments.
+This is because the regions of the disordered alloy with Mn-Mn next-nearest-neighbor pairs separated by a Co atom abruptly undergo an antiferromagnetic alignment with a net-zero atomic Mn moment.
+The antiferromagnetic alignment of these Mn moments also results in the nearby Co atoms becoming nonmagnetic in a continuous manner.
+This results in a continuous suppression of the average Co moment in FIG.~\ref{fig::atomicMag}(a), but a discontinuity in the average Mn moment in FIG.~\ref{fig::atomicMag}(b).
 Beyond the fcc transition, one of the ordered phases results in the Mn moments becoming aligned, while remaining antiparallel with both Co moments.